When it comes to side hustles or part-time work, being a driver or a food delivery rider may be the first options that come to mind.

 Some professional caregivers may choose to only take up cases that are near them due to convenience.
 However, doing so will restrict the number of cases available to you.

-If you are willing to travel, you can take up cases islandwide and naturally earn more.
+If you are willing to travel, you can take up cases all across the island and naturally earn more.
 If you are worried that your earnings may not cover your transport fees, fret not.
 Transportation fee is provided for short-hour cases.

 Don’t underestimate short-hour cases

 Some caregivers prefer long-hour cases over short-hour visits.
 However, doing so once again limits the number of cases available to them.
-Remember, earnings from short-hour cases can add up to a substantial amount, and you don’t have to worry about transport fees because as mentioned earlier, it is provided for short-hour cases.
+Remember, earnings from short-hour cases can add up to a substantial amount, and you don’t have to worry about transport fees because as mentioned earlier, reimbursements are provided for short-hour cases.

 Consider working at night